kkgthb/web-site-dotnet-01-tiny/README.md

 * **WARNING**:  Do _not_ close the command line just yet or it will be difficult to stop your web server later in this exercise.

-Unless you happen to have already manually set an environment variable named "`PORT`" on your local computer to some number, the output you will see will say something like:
+The output you will see will say something like:

 ```
 info: Microsoft.Hosting.Lifetime[14]